patricegautier/unifiZabbix/README.md

 note that /var/lib/zabbix/ssh_keys is the default location for zabbix keys, and so the running container will find them there.

+Also note that I have /usr/lib/zabbix/externalscripts also mapped to a persistent volume; you can just pust mca_dump_short.sh and others in that volume

 2/ You can then either run all the ssh commands to setup/manage keys from within the Zabbix server container or from the outside targetting the persistent volume.
 From inside you might run something like:

 	docker exec zabbix-server ssh-keygen -P "" -t rsa  -m pem -f /var/lib/zabbix/ssh_keys/zb_id_rsa